bachelor-2014/report/v2/software.md

 This asynchronous use of the BeBoPr++ cape introduces complications.
 The first thing is the way we simply write to the socket file, which at some point is read by the process running the `BeBoPr` application (in the single-core processor environment).
-The other thing is that the Mendel software controls the stepper motors by using one of the PRUSS of the BeagleBone Black.
+The other thing is that the `BeBoPr` software controls the stepper motors by using one of the PRUSS of the BeagleBone Black.
 It does so by enqueing a piece of assembler code to be run on the PRUSS, which it the executes as some point.
 In the end, the result is that it is very difficult for us to know